How To Use Potatoes To Heal Gastritis, Gastric Ulcers, Rheumatism And Relieve Joint Pains

 - 2 medium-large organic carrots

 When choosing potatoes, avoid those that have sprouted or those with a “green tint”.
-(See Caution below).
+(See Cautionary Note below).
 Instead, choose new potatoes (smaller ones) which are harvested before they are fully mature.
 They contain the most nutrients.

 Store potatoes in cool (not cold), dark and dry places to avoid premature sprouting and dehydration.
 Also avoid storing in the refrigerator as this will cause the starch content to turn into undesirable sugar.

-Finally, avoid storing potatoes with onions like we always like to do.
+Finally, avoid storing potatoes with onions.
 Each emit gases that are not conducive and will degrade each other.
 Check your potatoes regularly and remove those that have sprouted, spoiled and dried up so that they don’t affect the other good potatoes.

 Potatoes are among the foods which pesticide residues are frequently found.
 Go for organic whenever possible.
 If not, soak them in water with apple cider vinegar and sea salt to remove the residues.
 Then use a vegetable brush to give a good scrub on the peel before using.